 Looking for other scholarship and grant information?
 Check out scholarship and grant opportunities here.

 The Herberger Institute for Design and the Arts awards student enrichment grants to support the professional development of its students, increase the visibility of its design and arts programs and reward excellence in student research and creative practice.
 The enrichment grants provide support for travel:

-- To undergraduate and graduate students attending national and regional conferences where they have been competitively selected to exhibit, perform, present a paper, or give a workshop.
+- To undergraduate and graduate students attending international, national and regional conferences where they have been competitively selected to exhibit, perform, present a paper, or give a workshop.

 Even though these can all be useful experiences, the following are beyond the scope of the Herberger Institute Student Enrichment Grant program and are not eligible for an award.
 These areas will not be considered for funding:

 - Study at festivals or workshops nationally or abroad.